p4ali/Notes/coursera/scala_variance.md

 be used on in contravariant positions.
 For convariant type parameters we get a convariant subtype relationship regarding ths type parameter.
 For example, `Stack[T]` is a subtype of `Stack[S]` if T is a subtype of S.

-Remember, the vairance for type and method is different, so to make the `push` method in above example work, we have to use supertype `>:`.
+Remember, Function subtyping contravariant in arguments and convariant in results.
+So we have to use supertype `>:` to make the class Stack coveriant.